When life hands you a dead duck, make canard à la rouennaise.

 Take a look at some of these molds.
 They remind me strongly of the styling of the duck designs on the press.
 Could the same manufacturer who made the molds for Magyfleur have also made this brass duck press?
 What do you think?

 I only wish I knew who that manufacturer was.
 If you happen to have a Magyfleur set complete with its labels and documentation, I’d be grateful if you’d look for any mention of the manufacturer.

 So there you have it: the brass duck press.
-The ruthless pragmatism to wring the blood from a dead duck to create perhaps the most famously transcendent dish in French cuisine, combined with the whimsical luxury of 30 pounds of solid brass decorated with duck feet and little cartoons.
-I love how French cuisine has a deeply serious approach to food with a sense of pageantry and, yes, humor at the same time.
+The ruthless pragmatism to wring the blood from a dead duck to create perhaps the most transcendent dish in French cuisine, combined with the whimsical luxury of thirty pounds of solid brass decorated with happy duck feet.
+This piece brings together everything I love about French cuisine: a deeply serious approach to food, a respect for pageantry, and a sense of humor.
+(No pun intended.)